bluegreen-labs/foto/README.md

 ## Use

 To classify image texture using the FOTO algorithm use the `foto()` function.

-The raw rspectra are stored in a table called, output.
-The normalized values are located in noutput.
-The results of the principal component ordination is stored in the pcfit variable.
-A final classification image is stored in a rasterBrick called RGB.
+The `foto()` routine returns a nested list with the source data (aggregated zones used and fourier components used in the PCA analysis) and a final colour image consisting of the three major principal components for every pixel.

 <details>